-Grades 9-12 Elective Year 1.00 Credit & .25 SAE Project -Pre-req: AFNR including project credit -Fee: Dues \$20.00 -An application must be submitted and approved for acceptance into the course.
+Grades 10-12 Elective Year 1.00 Credit & .25 SAE Project -Pre-req: AFNR including project credit -Fee: Dues \$20.00

 Students will apply knowledge of animal and plant science to the agriculture industry.
 They will be introduced to the value of production animals relative to the agricultural marketplace.
 Students will engage in animal classification and selection, body systems, along with animal welfare and behavior in relation to the production of animals.
 Students will learn principles of plant anatomy and physiology, and the role of nutrition, deficiencies, and growing environment on plant production.
 Throughout the course, business principles and professional skills will be examined.